-The following is a graph comparing the annual percentage change in the cumulative total shareholder return on the Company's common stock with the cumulative total returns of the NASDAQ Composite Index and the NASDAQ Industrial Index for the Company's last five fiscal years.
-The graph assumes the investment of \$100 in the Company's Common Stock, the NASDAQ Composite Index and the NASDAQ Industrial Index on September 29, 1996, and reinvestment of all dividends.
+The following is a graph comparing the cumulative total shareholder return on the Company's common stock with the cumulative total returns of the NASDAQ Composite Index and the NASDAQ Industrial Index for the Company's last four fiscal years ended September, the six-month transitional period ended March 31, 2002 and the fiscal year ended March 30, 2003.
+The Company changed its fiscal year end from the Sunday closest to September 30 to the Sunday closest to March 31, beginning after a six-month transitional period ended on March 31, 2002.
+The graph assumes the investment of \$100 in the Company's Common Stock, the NASDAQ Composite Index and the NASDAQ Industrial Index on September 28, 1997, and reinvestment of all dividends.